rlmic/impact-bombing-vietnam/README.md

 │   └── figures        <- Generated graphics and figures to be used in reporting │   └── tables         <- Generated tables to be used in reporting │
-└── src/               <- Source code for to reproduce analysis ├── general        <- Scripts contaning the constants used in the project.
+└── src                <- Source code for to reproduce analysis ├── general        <- Scripts contaning the constants used in the project.
 See below for script details.
     │   ├──  constants.do
     │   ├──  lab_dis.do
     │   └──  lab_pro.do
     │
     └── pipelines      <- Scripts contaning the main code to reproduce the analysis project.
         ├──  main.do
         ├──  produce_analysis_corrected.do
-        └──  valid
+        └──  data_valid.do

 ```

 ## How to replicate the analysis

-Open the main.do file, and execute.
+Open the `main.do` file, located in the following directory `src/pipelines/` and execute.
 A log file is produced, which you can use to check the tables and figure.

 In the beginning portion of the .do file, you will see the following lines of code: